sandeepbassioec/eaip/docs/state-continuation.md

 - EAVIP will be modeled inside itself as a living case study
 - Documentation phase formally closed
 - Transition to architecture execution phase approved

+### Checkpoint – TOGAF Phase A Learning & Execution Mode Locked
+- Confirmed full TOGAF ADM lifecycle will be followed circularly
+- Architecture learning will occur via questions, answers, and correction
+- Documentation will follow alignment, not precede it
+- A reusable Enterprise Architect Question Framework will be built
+- Entered TOGAF Phase A (Architecture Vision) exploration stage